silas-hw/SCNGame/docs/SCNGame/Intro.md

 It's worth noting that many of the things done here will still be done beyond pre-dev, but this stage focuses all its time on these tasks.
 Such tasks include:
 - Determining a rough project plan and goals
-- Outlining a significant set of early requirements
 - Determining what tools and techniques need to be researched and learnt to facilitate development
-- Learning (at least) the basis of these tools
+- Learning (at least) the basics of these tools
-- Producing high-fidelity prototypes using the tools - both as practice and to determine how valuable they are to the project goal
-This should only consume about a months worth of development
+- Producing low-fidelity prototypes to get an idea of how things work This should only consume about a months worth of development
 ### In-Dev
 This is where the meat begins!
 We actually write some fricking code!!

 This is the stage where 'normal' development takes place - we follow through three sub-phases building up to a significant release of the game:
-- **alpha**: coding to implement a requirement with internal testing (automated and manual)
+- **alpha**: coding to implement a requirement or set of requirements with internal testing (automated and manual)
 - **beta**: coding to refine an implemented requirement with external testing (play testers)
 - **release candidate**: refining prior to release to ensure quality and integrity Development will continuously cycle between these three phases.